 Vegetarian & Vegan food

 Being a strict vegetarian or vegan in Southeast Asia can be very hard, especially if you want to experience local cuisine, but some areas are easier than others.
-To avoid meat is usually easy, but avoiding absolutely everything (like fish sauce, stock, shrimp paste, etc) can be difficult unless you go to a western restaurant which accommodates the many vegan/vegetarian tourists.
+To avoid meat is usually easy, but avoiding absolutely everything (like fish sauce, stock, shrimp paste, egg, etc) can be difficult unless you go to a western restaurant which accommodates for the many vegan/vegetarian tourists.
 In tourist areas you'll be able to find specialist vegetarian restaurants but you will find it harder in rural areas and if you're very strict then you may be forced to have something simple like fried rice just to make sure.

 - Thailand: you can get tofu versions of most local dishes without losing any flavour.
 Because of this, I rarely eat any meat in Thailand.